PostHog/posthog.com/contents/handbook/growth/marketing/index.md

 ### Pull, don't push

-We believe customers will judge us first and foremost on our product.
+We believe customers will judge us first and foremost on our product (our app, our website and our docs).
 We won’t set ourselves up for long-term success if we push customers into using us.

 If a customer doesn't choose PostHog, that means either: